MARBLER: An Open Platform for Standardized Evaluation of Multi-Robot Reinforcement Learning Algorithms: Results

 \subsection{Value Based vs. Policy Gradient}

-For the first 5 million timsteps, VDN is the best performing algorithm in every scenario.
+VDN outperforms all other algorithms after 5 million time steps for every scenario.
 After 25 million steps, MAPPO's best performing seeds approaches that of VDN's in MT and AT and surpasses it in Warehouse.
-However, all seeds in MAPPO converge to lower performance in PCP than in any of the value based methods.
-Additionally, MAPPO's performance is much more influenced by its seed than in any value-based method.
-This is contradictory to the findings in \cite{mappo} but it seems that VDN generally outperforms MAPPO in MARBLER suggesting that value based methods, particularly VDN, may be more applicable to physical robots than policy gradients.
+However, all seeds for MAPPO converge to lower performance in PCP than in any of the value based methods.
+Additionally, MAPPO's performance is much more sensitive to the random seed than any value-based method.
+This is contradictory to the trends reported in \cite{mappo}.
+We speculate this is because value based methods (particularly VDN) may be more suitable to physical robots than policy gradient methods.